BigDataLaboratory/MHSE/README.md

 In this section, we list properties used to translate a graph encoded in *WebGraph* format into an *edgelist* encoded file.
 - **webGraph2EdgeList.inputFilePath** string path of the input file, representing a graph in an *WebGraph* format
 - **webGraph2EdgeList.outputFolderPath** string path of the output folder where the application will persist the graph encoded in an *edgelist* format

+### Hyperball section
+In this section, we list properties to run Hyperball algorithm.
+- **hyperball.suggestedNumberOfThreads** handles the parallelization of the algorithm.
+This property has to be an integer that indicates the number of parallel threads that have to be run
+- **hyperball.inputFilePath** string path of the input file representing a graph in a *WebGraph* format.
+If your input graph has an *edgelist* format, see *EdgeList2WebGraph* application to make a conversion.
+- **hyperball.outputFolderPath**  string path of the output folder path, that will contain results of the execution of the algorithm
+- **hyperball.log2m** number of seeds used for Hyperball algorithm
+- **hyperball.isolatedVertices**  is a boolean value.
+Keep the isolated nodes if True is set, else it will be removed from input graph
+- **hyperball.threshold** float value that is the threshold used for the *effective diameter*.
+Usually it is set to 0.9 (90% of total reachable couples of nodes)
+- **hyperball.numTests** integer value representing the number of tests to be done.
+We need to run algorithm multiple times to get significance test e.g. mean and variance of all tests.
+All output results will be written in JSON format (see Results section).
+- **hyperball.direction** direction of the messages.
+Acceptable values are *in* or *out*.
+If you set *in*, the message is propagated from the destination node to the source node.
+If you set *out*, from the source to the destination node.
+This choice doesn't affect computation of all metrics (effective diameter, average distance and so on) but it could make a difference in convergence time.
+- **hyperball.inMemory** is a boolean value.
+If True is set, load the entire graph in memory.

+### GroundTruth section
+In this section, we list properties to run GroundTruth implementation developed by WebGraph.
+- **groundTruth.threadNumber** handles the parallelization of the algorithm.
+This property has to be an integer that indicates the number of parallel threads that have to be run
+- **groundTruth.inputFilePath** string path of the input file representing a graph in a *WebGraph* format.
+If your input graph has an *edgelist* format, see *EdgeList2WebGraph* application to make a conversion.
+- **groundTruth.outputFolderPath**  string path of the output folder path, that will contain results of the execution of the algorithm
+- **groundTruth.isolatedVertices**  is a boolean value.
+Keep the isolated nodes if True is set, else it will be removed from input graph
+- **groundTruth.inMemory** is a boolean value.
+If True is set, load the entire graph in memory

+### Seed generation section
+In this section, we list properties to generate the seeds lists for a graph
+- **seed.inputFilePath** string path of the input file representing a graph in a *WebGraph* format.
+If your input graph has an *edgelist* format, see *EdgeList2WebGraph* application to make a conversion.
+- **seed.outputFolderPath**  string path of the output folder path, that will contain results of the execution of the algorithm (results in json format)
+- **seed.numSeeds** an integer value representing the number of seeds to generate
+- **seed.isolatedVertices**  is a boolean value.
+Keep the isolated nodes if True is set, else it will be removed from input graph
+- **seed.numTest** integer value representing the number of seeds lists to generate
+- **seed.inMemory** is a boolean value.
+If True is set, load the entire graph in memory.

+### InOut degree section
+In this section, we list properties to compute in and out degree of each node of an input graph
+- **inoutdegree.inputFilePath** string path of the input file representing a graph in a *WebGraph* format.
+If your input graph has an *edgelist* format, see *EdgeList2WebGraph* application to make a conversion.
+- **inoutdegree.outputFolderPath**  string path of the output folder path, that will contain results of the execution of the algorithm (results in json format)
+- **inoutdegree.isolatedVertices**  is a boolean value.
+Keep the isolated nodes if True is set, else it will be removed from input graph
+- **inoutdegree.inMemory** is a boolean value.
+If True is set, load the entire graph in memory.

 ## Results
 You can find the results of MHSE (JSON format) in the results folder.
 For each graph, we have run the algorithm twenty times with different seed lists (you can find the seed lists in the properties file in etc folder)